 You are running in a pristine environment of beautiful Switzerland.
 Everybody knows that we don't litter.
 Dropping litter anywhere on the course is strictly prohibited.
 Carry all trash to the next aid station and dispose of it in appropriate receptacles.
 If you happen to see a gel pack or other race related litter that was accidentally dropped, please pick it up for us and dispose at next aid station.
 This is good Karma and you will be rewarded for helping maintain a clean trail!
-Thank you!3.
+Thank you!4.
 Relieving Yourself:

-The medical team and the aid station captain has the right to stop a runner for a certain amount of time, or remove that runner from the race, if it is deemed necessary.7.
+The medical team and the aid station captain has the right to stop a runner for a certain amount of time, or remove that runner from the race, if it is deemed necessary.8.
 Dropping Out Of The Race

 If a runner wants to drop out of the race then she or he can do that only at an official aid station.
-The runner has to give his bib to the aid station captain only and follow all instructions.
+The runner has to give his GPS tracker to the aid station captain only and follow all instructions.
 The aid station captain will inform you what the next steps will be and how long it will take for a ride out of that aid station.
 A runner can also leave on his/her own but has to notify the aid station captain that she/he will be leaving the aid station.

 If a runner inadvertently gets lost or cuts the course, they are required to return to the point at which they went off course by their own means and continue the run from that point.
 If a runner does not return to that point or continues after cutting a section of the course, they are disqualified.
 Runner's who do not make the mandatory cut-off times are also disqualified.
 Aid station captain decisions are final in case of time cut-offs and runner distress!
-Failure to abide with any of the rules or decisions of the aid station captain will result in you not being allowed to participate in any future SA100 events.9.
+Failure to abide with any of the rules or decisions of the aid station captain will result in you not being allowed to participate in any future Swiss Alps 100 events.10.
 Pets and Smoking:

 Dogs are allowed at the aid stations but have to be controlled at all times and kept away from runners and spectators.
 Smoking and vaping is strictly forbidden at the start and finish area, on any aid station, and along the course.
 It is the runner's responsibility to brief and inform your crew and or spectators of this restriction.
-Please make sure you and your crews abide by this rule.10.
+Please make sure you and your crews abide by this rule.11.
 Volunteers: